 Scrutinizing Vendor Payments for 1099 Eligibility

-After you have run the initial 1099 Summary report you'll likely want to make certain you didn't miss anyone.
+After running the initial 1099 Summary Report, you'll want to make certain you didn't miss anyone.

 b.
 Change settings from default to show "All Allowed Accounts"

 While scrutinizing your vendor list, it might be a good idea to reference the 1099 Instructions again.
 In particular, review the following common items:

 - Rents: The most common 1099 payment is for the rent paid for any business space or related equipment.
 Rent for living space does not constitute a 1099 payment.

 - Non-employee Compensation*: Any compensation to a non-employee (independent contractor) in excess of $600.
 Also includes fees, commissions, prizes, and awards for services performed as a non-employee.
 Examples: professional fees, referral fees, sales commissions paid to, exchange of services, taxable fringe benefits.

 - Gross proceeds paid to an attorney: This does not constitute professional or lawyer fees.
 These are, for example, settlements paid to an attorney.

 - Royalties: Any royalties received from oil, gas, or mineral rights will need to be recorded as 1099 payments.
 Concurrently and income from copyrights or patents will also need to be recorded.